Artificyall/portfolio/src/pages/project/nested/REES.md

   - Twig
   - Agility
 ---

-> I don't have a picture for this project yet, the host I'm using is currently unavailable.

 This project allows, after having collected and formalized the needs of a customer, to develop a quality application meeting these needs.
 The application should be based on a database and a server.